ExFAT: List of implementations

 A FUSE-based implementation named fuse-exfat, or exfat-fuse, with read/write support is available for FreeBSD, multiple Linux distributions, and older versions of Mac OS X. It supports TRIM.
 An implementation called exFATFileSystem, based on fuse-exfat, is available for AmigaOS 4.1.

 A Linux kernel implementation by Samsung Electronics is available.
 It was initially released on GitHub unintentionally, and later released officially by Samsung in compliance with the GPLv2 in 2013.
 (This release does not make exFAT royalty-free, as licensing from Samsung does not remove Microsoft's patent rights.)
 A version of this driver was first incorporated into version 5.4 of the Linux kernel.
 A much newer version of the driver, with several bug fixes and improved reliability, was incorporated into kernel 5.7.
 Prior to its being merged into the Linux kernel, this newer version had already seen adoption on Android smartphones and continued to be used on both Linux and Android thereafter.

 Proprietary read/write solutions licensed and derived from the Microsoft exFAT implementation are available for Android, Linux, and other operating systems from Paragon Software Group and Tuxera.

 XCFiles (from Datalight) is a proprietary, full-featured implementation, intended to be portable to 32-bit systems.
 Rtfs (from EBS Embedded Software) is a full-featured implementation for embedded devices.

 Two experimental, unofficial solutions are available for DOS.
 The loadable USBEXFAT driver requires Panasonic's USB stack for DOS and only works with USB storage devices; the open-source EXFAT executable is an exFAT file-system reader and requires the HX DOS extender to work.
 There are no native exFAT real-mode DOS drivers, which would allow usage of, or booting from, exFAT volumes.

-The renaming of ExFAT file system labels is natively supported by Microsoft Windows Explorer, while Linux relies on the third-party exfatlabel tool.
+The renaming of exFAT file system labels is natively supported by Microsoft Windows Explorer, while Linux relies on the exfatlabel and tune.exfat tools (both part of exfatprogs).